How a robot could be your next surgeon

 Consequently, the robotics and automation revolution is transforming industries such as manufacturing, agriculture, healthcare and transport.
 For example, just imagine going into hospital for cardiac surgery done by robotics with no human intervention.
 In most cases, robotic operations are carried out using the da Vinci Surgical System.
 However, this is no longer regarded as current news within the healthcare sector.

-This is in comparison to robots which are driven by AI networks with the advancement of nanorobotic surgery which will produce blockbuster medical devices in the robotics market and definitely make the news!
+This is in comparison to robots which are driven by Artificial Intelligence networks with the advancement of nanorobotic surgery which will produce blockbuster medical devices in the robotics market and definitely make the news!
 For example, in 2017, a Chinese robot called Xiao Yi, developed by Tsinghua University had passed China’s National Medical Licensing Examination.
 The robot scored 456 points in the test which was well above the pass mark of 360.

 The robot’s ability to automatically capture and analyse patient information was able to formulate an initial diagnosis.
 However, the question as to whether the robot will replace human doctors possibly in the future; at present, the aim is to help improve efficiency.
-Xiao Yi is part of China’s effort to make AI central to healthcare and fundamental to the national plan to build a 1 trillion-yuan AI-based industry by 2030.
+Xiao Yi is part of China’s effort to make Artificial Intelligence central to healthcare and fundamental to the national plan to build a 1 trillion-yuan AI-based industry by 2030.

 The word ‘robot’ was first coined by the Czech writer Karl Capek for his 1920 science fiction play R.U.R (Rossum’s Universal Robots).
 However, Karl Capek did not invent the word robot although his brother the cubist painter Josef Capek suggested using the word ‘robot’.
 Also, the robotic theme was presented by Isaac Asimov in his 1941 story Liar and Runaround.